GamerNoTitle/MCDR-Mirror-Server/README.md

 # English

 This is a plugin can help you turn on another mirror server for you to debug or design (**Python3 ONLY**)

+> ### 2020/7/6
+>
+> I've got the problem on the plugin cannot worked well on Minecraft 1.16+ because of the file `Session.lock` have been locked by Minecraft, I'm trying to fix it

 use `!!mirror` to call out the help menu